Gulf airlines to lay on World Cup shuttle flights, says Qatar Airways | Business

 Flydubai will operate up to 60 daily flights from Dubai, the region's tourism hub, carrying up to 2,500 fans, Baker said, while Oman Air will run up to 48 daily flights from Muscat carrying up to 3,400 fans.
 Saudia said it would operate up to 60 daily flights carrying up to 10,000 passengers from Riyadh and Jeddah.
 Kuwait Airways will run up to 20 flights a day carrying up to 1,700 fans.

+Qatar Airays is adjusting 70% of its schedule to make way for incoming flights and has canceled other flights and reduced frequencies in order to have aircraft available to meet demand from fans.
+"It will be a huge challenge to be able to manage this very fast moving demand for very large numbers of spectators," Baker said.

 The shuttle service will help overseas fans avoid expensive lodgings in Qatar.
-Tournament organizers say they would offer up to 130,000 rooms, including hotels.
-The move could boost Qatar's ties with its neighbors following the resolution early last year of a political row that had seen Saudi Arabia, the UAE, Bahrain, and Egypt boycott Doha for over three years.
+Tournament organisers say they would offer up to 130,000 rooms, including hotels.
+The move could boost Qatar's ties with its neighbours following the resolution early last year of a political row that had seen Saudi Arabia, the UAE, Bahrain and Egypt boycott Doha for over three years.

-This is "a way to improve the relations with its neighbors," said Danyel Reiche, visiting professor at Georgetown and co-author of a book on Qatar's hosting of the World Cup.
+This is "a way to improve the relations with its neighbours," said Danyel Reiche, visiting professor at Georgetown and co-author of a book on Qatar's hosting of the World Cup.
+(Reporting Andrew Mills and by Maher Chmaytelli; writing by Andrew Mills and Ghaida Ghantous; editing by Jason Neely/Mark Potter/Ken Ferris)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)